-Whenever the patron die is rolled and results in a successful attempt to invoke the patron's assistance, it is marked off on the PC's character sheet by drawing an "X" or slash through the die.
-The agent no longer rolls that die type when asking for assistance from his patron until he has repaid his debt and restored himself in their good graces.
+Whenever the patron die is rolled and results in a successful attempt to invoke the patron's assistance, it (and any other dice of the same type the PC might have as a result of multiple patrons) is marked off his character sheet by drawing an "X" or slash through the die (or that die column in the case of multiple patrons).
+The agent no longer rolls that die type when asking for assistance from his patron until he has repaid his debt.